-The Excellent Company had the following inventories on April 1, 2019:
+Excellent Ltd. had the following inventories on 1 April 2019:

 |WIP – FOH||12,000|

-During the month the cost of material purchased was $120,000, direct labor cost incurred was $160,000 and factory overhead applicable to production was $60,000, on April 30 inventories were:
+During the month, the cost of materials purchased was $120,000.
+Also, the direct labor cost was $160,000 and factory overhead applicable to production was $60,000.
+On 30 April, the inventories were as follows:

 |WIP – FOH||8,000|

 Problem 2: Charging Actual FOH to Jobs